ghc/ghc/README.md

 ideas behind the project you can find more details on the [wiki page][ghc-shake-wiki] and in this [blog post][blog-post-1].

+The new build system can work side-by-side with the existing build system.
+Note, there is some interaction between them: they put (some) build results in the same directories, e.g. `inplace/bin/ghc-stage1`.

 [Join us on #shaking-up-ghc on Freenode](irc://chat.freenode.net/#shaking-up-ghc).

 Your first build